JasonMarkol/Trickle-Down-Mindset--Book-Note/RSD - Real Social Dynamics -社交动力学/How To Attract People Who Don't "Get You" - Secrets To Connect To Their Mindset (Without Judgment).md

 If you take time to build that halo effect Be fun and recognizing where somebody's coming from and having value then putting a little bit of a price tag on that value .

+7
+they're plotting in their mind about how to get what it is that you have to offer now  how do you build your lilfe like this  ?

+love yourself ... you love yourself you not chaseing any other else's validation likewise you want to have a great group of friends ,

+Why is that well , when you've got a great group of friends that love you and you love yourself then you're not gonna chase

+other peoples validation .